<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 There may not be any way to make it easier to reject your request for a meeting than to send the request in an email.
 You have no idea whether or not your client deleted your email.
 By trying the “pen pal” approach to selling, sending email after email, repeating yourself, and making sure you remind your contact that they have ignored your request before, you radically limit your effectiveness.

 Your contact may have concerns about giving you their time, something you might believe is an objection.
-Still, because you aren’t using a medium in which you can resolve their concern and ask again, your request is rejected because you have no way of making a case for the meeting.
+However, if you don’t engage in struggle meetings where you address these concerns directly and persuasively, your request may be rejected because you lack the opportunity to make a compelling case for the meeting.

 You Only Asked Once